How to Upgrade to Drupal 10

 While migrations can sound like a daunting project, we see them as opportunities to improve your site.
 For example, during migration projects, we work with clients to make accessibility improvements, rethink the content strategy, and implement desired content changes prior to migrating to the new Drupal version.

 Drupal 7 is still the most widely used version of the open source software globally.
-As a result, the Drupal Association continues to reevaluate its end of life given its widespread use.
-So, while an announcement is expected in July on whether its end of life will be pushed back beyond November 2023, what we know as of this writing is that the end is planned for that timeframe.
+As a result, the Drupal Association reevaluated its end of life given its widespread use and determined a final date of January 5, 2025.

 Plus, websites that live on unsupported platforms become fragile and more prone to downtime and bugs.
 And, without extra security measures, they’re vulnerable to attack by hackers.
 Such security measures are expensive to implement and maintain, which, when coupled with the custom infrastructure configurations needed to fix bugs, invariably cost more than migration.
 Plus, PHP 7 has reached its end of life, so while Drupal 7 Core supports PHP 8, custom and contrib modules may not.
 If a site is still running on Drupal 7, it will face conflicting dependencies.